camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentsubmitted-input.md

 Any

 ### Format
-String (255)
+String (256)

 ## OBJECT_ID
 ### Description

-An identifier for the application being logged in to.
+An identifier for the assignment being submitted.

 ### Purpose
 Analytics

 ### Derivation